-- 7.1 The Council's approach to statutory and discretionary payments on termination of employment of chief officers, prior to reaching normal retirement age complies with the Restriction of Public Sector Exit Payments Regulations 2020 and the relevant Local Government Pension Scheme Regulations. - 7.2 Any other payments falling outside the provisions or the relevant periods of contractual notice shall, in respect of the Head of Paid Service, Executive Directors and Statutory Officers, be subject to a decision made by the Personnel Committee which has otherwise delegated authority to the Head of Paid Service to approve such payments to other Chief Officers.

-- 7.3 The Council's policy is not to re-employ, for a period of at least 12 months after their employment with Telford & Wrekin Council ends.
+- 7.1 The Council's approach to statutory and discretionary payments on termination of employment of chief officers will be in accordance with contractual and statutory requirements - 1.2 Any other payments falling outside the provisions or the relevant periods of contractual notice shall, in respect of the Head of Paid Service, Executive Directors and Statutory Officers, be subject to a decision made by the Personnel Committee which has otherwise delegated authority to the Head of Paid Service to approve such payments to other Chief Officers. - 7.3 The Council's policy is not to re-employ, for a period of at least 12 months after their employment with Telford & Wrekin Council ends.
 This relates to anyone who has been made redundant or who has left the Council in the interest of the efficiency of service where a severance payment has been made in accordance with the Council's policy.
 The re-engagement of an individual on a consultancy, agency or private service provider basis is also prohibited in circumstances where this arrangement could have reasonably been foreseen at the time the individual left. - 7.4 Flexible retirement under Regulation 30 of the Local Government Pension Scheme Regulations 2013 or Regulation 11 (2) of the Local Government Pension Scheme (Transitional Provisions, Savings and Amendment) Regulations 2014 will, in the majority of cases be permitted only where savings to fund the cost of such release are achieved.
-However in exceptional circumstances and in order to retain specialist or critical skills, flexible retirement may be approved to support a period of succession planning/training in which case savings may not be realised to fund the release.
+However, in exceptional circumstances and in order to retain specialist or critical skills, flexible retirement may be approved to support a period of succession planning/training in which case savings may not be realised to fund the release.